AWS CLI in S3

 aws s3 ls --recursive s3://<bucket_name>Specify

-<bucket_name>- the name of the bucket where you want to view the list of objects.
+<bucket_name>— the name of the bucket to list objects in.

 -